 The recipe I used can be found below, and I’ve also made a tutorial on my YouTube channel!

 - 1 cup water

 - 2/3 cup sweetened condensed milk

 - 2 cups white chocolate chips

 - 2 Tbsp. unflavored gelatin (bloomed in 1/4 cup of additional water)

 - gel food coloring (black, blue, pink, and purple)

 - medium sized pot

 Mix the gelatin in a bowl with 1/4 cup of water, and set aside to let it bloom while you begin the glaze.
-Over a medium heat, stir together the sugar, water, and sweetened condensed milk.
+Over a medium heat, stir together the sugar, 1 cup of water, and sweetened condensed milk.
 Stir occasionally, until the mixture begins to bubble.
 At this point, pour in the gelatin, and stir until fully dissolved.
 Then turn off the heat, and gently pour in the white chocolate chips.
 Stir slowly, until all the white chocolate has melted.
 Pour through a sieve into a large bowl, then divide the glaze evenly between five bowls.
 Leave one uncolored, and color the other bowls black, purple, blue, and pink.
 Continue to stir occasionally to stop a skin from forming, until the glaze has reached 85 degrees, or is about room temperature.